snovis/snovis.github.io/_posts/2024-06-14-I-Was-Nervous.md

 date:  2024-06-14 07:00
 chapter: 0
 categories: [Blog, Writing,Storytelling,Anecdote]
-excerpt: This is an exercise from teh book Storytelling, and it is a real story.
+excerpt: This is an exercise from the book Storytelling, and it is a real story.
 ---

 # The Time I Fell Off a Mountain